 Despite having no actual experience of gold mining, he showed remarkable authenticity in his use of vivid “miner’s” language and he enjoyed immediate and huge popularity.
 Regarded by many as “the Kipling of Canada,” he wrote dozens of the most popular, most published, and most recited “story songs” of his day.

-Click or tap on the next image or link for what is probably his best-known “song,” and one that touches on the theme of ragtime music.
-Sorry no musical (piano or ukulele) accompaniment with this one, but it’s worth the time to both read and hear his verse.
+Click or tap on the triangle in the next image or link for what is probably his best-known “song,” and one that touches on the theme of ragtime music.
+Sorry no musical accompaniment with this one, but it’s worth the time to both read and hear his verse.

 Now for another look, this time with some really nice guitar and old-time banjo, here is a more modern take on the times and tragedies of the Gold Rush days.
-Tap or click on the next image or link to give a listen and look to this one.
+Tap or click on the triangle in the next image or link to give a listen and look to this one.

-And, of course, we have to wind up this rambling musing with a ukulele version of–what else?–“Oh Canada.”
-Click or tap on the next image or link for a ukulele take (certainly not ragtime, however) on Canada’s National Anthem.
+And, of course, we have to wind up this rambling musing with a version of–what else?–“Oh Canada.”
+Click or tap on the next image or link for a look and listen to Canada’s National Anthem.

 And let’s stay in our own countries–as long as we can and want!